Kyle Sloter: Denver Broncos

 Sloter signed with the Denver Broncos as an undrafted free agent on May 13, 2017.
 In the preseason, Sloter completed 31 of 43 passes for 413 yards with three touchdowns and no interceptions for a passer rating of 125.4, the highest of any rookie quarterback.
 He was waived by the Broncos on September 2, 2017.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 On September 3, 2017, Sloter was signed to the Minnesota Vikings' practice squad.
 He was promoted to the active roster on September 16, 2017.

 On August 31, 2019, Sloter was waived by the Vikings.

 Arizona Cardinals

 On September 3, 2019, Sloter was signed to the Arizona Cardinals practice squad.

 Detroit Lions

 On November 30, 2019, Sloter was signed by the Detroit Lions off the Cardinals practice squad following an injury to Jeff Driskel.
 Sloter saw no playing time while being the backup to David Blough for the last four games of the season.

 He was released after the Lions signed Chase Daniel on March 17, 2020.